TommyWithATiger/PU67-TOBOT/web/README.md

 # TOBOT - Frontend

-The client currently uses Vue.js to render manipulate the DOM.
-To develop you need node.js with npm right installed.
-Then follow the instructions:
+The client currently uses Vue.js to manipulate the DOM.
+To develop you need node.js with npm.
+You can then follow the instructions below.

 ## Development Setup